-1) Kep the Sunnah Prayers
+1) Keep the Sunnah Prayers

 2) Remembrance of Allah After Prayers

 Get into the habit of reciting them daily after each prayer to enrich your spiritual experience.

 3) Morning/Evening Remembrance of Allah

-There exists a beautiful set of duas/remembrances from the Sunnah of the Prophet Muhammad (peace be upon him) which he used to say before sunrise and after sunset.
+There exists a beautiful set of duas, or remembrances, from the Sunnah of the Prophet Muhammad (peace be upon him), which he used to say before sunrise and after sunset.

 4) Night Prayer

 If you’re new to night prayer or you don’t pray it constantly during the year, make sure you try to attend prayers each and every night in congregation at the mosque (particularly brothers), and give yourself a ‘no-excuse’ policy.

 5) Duha Prayer

-Here’s a Productive Muslim’s top secret to a productive day: Two rak’ahs known as the Duha prayer, which you may pray at any time between after sunrise and before the sun reaches its zenith (around 30 minutes before Dhuhr).
+Here’s a Productive Muslim’s top secret to a productive day: Two rak’ahs are known as the Duha prayer, which you may pray at any time between after sunrise and before the sun reaches its zenith (around 30 minutes before Dhuhr).

-6) Supplications Before You Sleep:
+6) Supplications Before You Sleep

-You climb into bed and you want to hit the sack… but wait!
+You climb into bed, and you want to hit the sack… but wait!
 Before you do, can you give yourself just 10 more minutes to recite the supplications before sleeping?

-7) Reciting One Hour of Qur’an Each Day:
+7) Reciting One Hour of Qur’an Each Day

 If you spend one hour reciting one verse but understand it fully, that’s more important and beneficial then reciting lots of Qur’an at break-neck speed yet not understanding a word.